Barley yellow dwarf

 Barley yellow dwarf (BYD) is a plant disease caused by the barley yellow dwarf virus (BYDV), and is the most widely distributed viral disease of cereals.
 It affects the economically important crop species barley, oats, wheat, maize, triticale and rice.

-Barley yellow dwarf viruses
+Virus

 Barley yellow dwarf is caused by barley yellow dwarf viruses.
 They contain genomes made of ribonucleic acid (RNA).
 Seven species of barley yellow dwarf virus are recognized, classified as follows: